 However, scientists knew planting indigenous purslane would provide a foraging habitat for the endangered ducks.
 Most importantly, it would cleanse heavy metals from the birds’ water source.

 Because sea purslane can live in marshy areas, it provided an answer to the pollution left by previous Coast Guard activity.

-Likewise, there is a fascinating piece of history that describes sea purslane’s food value to people.
+Likewise, a fascinating piece of history describes sea purslane’s food value to people.

 During World War II, there was a manual called “Emergency Food Plants and Poisonous Plants of the Islands of the Pacific.”
 The War Department listed seaside purslane in the manual.

 The government only recommended a few feral plants as survival food.
 They included instructions for collecting wild sea purslane in the survival guide.
 Thus, a soldier knew how to identify and cook it if he was separated from his unit.

 ❄️ Colder climates